gipsh/stori-challenge/README.md

 ## Mailer

-For local testing i used [mailtrap.io](https://mailtrap.io/) I implemented an STMP and a Dummy mailer.
+For local testing i used [mailtrap.io](https://mailtrap.io/) I implemented an SMTP and a Dummy mailer.
 You configure the mailer from env variables or from the `.env` file.
-The variable called `MAILER_METHOD` defines which implementation to use, the valid values are `stmp` or `dummy`.
+The variable called `MAILER_METHOD` defines which implementation to use, the valid values are `smtp` or `dummy`.
 The dummy mailer just print the body to standar output.
 It is possible to create also a SES mailer and use it for lambda deploy.